Sahedeva/doughnutsrock/w07/d05/README.md

 You're about to write a lot of AJAX-backed JavaScript using jQuery for our little Doughnut Shop app.

-Make use of the fantastic and delicious https://api.doughnuts.ga.
+Make use of the fantastic and delicious https://api.doughnuts.ga API.
 Your task is to use your JS skills to list out all the doughnuts in our database and get our form working so we can add more.

 > Note: Keep in mind, this API doesn't persist (so that other students can use it, too), but it does _act_ like it.
 When you create a new doughnut, it'll show you results as if that doughnut was persisted.
 Make use of it!